jorgeas80/nicar2016-python-testing-debugging-exercises/README.md

 The execution that eventually caused the error starts in our test case.

+## Excercise: use traceback to find where to fix our code

 Update the result loader so it catches the `ValueError` and returns an empty list.
 From the traceback, can you see where we should look to fix our code?

 ## Unit testing